Skip to content

 --scope <kind> database/schema/table/column inferred Force the scope picker level instead of inferring from positional args

---apply flag off Auto-/apply after /run finishes.
-Skips the review wizard for high+medium
+--apply flag off Auto-/apply after /run finishes, using the review strategy you pick

 --csv <path> string Write the run's review queue to a CSV file in addition to (or instead of) the in-memory store